umass-cs677-archives/lab-1-chung-and-russell/test/README.md

 # 677 Lab 1

-This directory should include test code for your project.
-Include test code for a minimum of 10 test cases.
-Write a very short description of how to run your tests.
+This directory should contain your source code.
+Be sure to include comments in your code for us to understand it.